 Objectives and learning outcomes of the module

-- have detailed knowledge and understanding of the theoretical basis of international commercial arbitration;
+- Have detailed knowledge and understanding of the theoretical basis of international arbitration.

-- have detailed understanding of the role and function of arbitrators and institutions in international commercial arbitration;
+- Have detailed understanding of the role and function of arbitrators and institutions in international arbitration.

-- have detailed understanding of the workings of international commercial arbitration;
+- Have detailed understanding of the practical workings of international commercial arbitration.

-- be able to evaluate the relationship between the various legal regimes in international commercial arbitration and its trans-national nature;
+- Be able to evaluate the relationship between the various legal regimes in international arbitration and its trans-national nature.

-- be equipped to deal with legal issues under pressure of time and space – assessed through the written examination;
+- Be equipped to deal with legal issues under pressure of time and space.

-- research skills – know where to find materials as needed – assessed through essay and problem based questions in the examination;
+- Research skills – know where to find materials as needed.

 Method of assessment